Where can I park on race day?

 What will the water temperature be?

-Temperature for the 2012 race was 73 degrees.
-Expect 70-73 for June 9, 2013.
+Historical temperatures have ranged from 68-73.
 Wetsuits are optional.
-We’ll take readings in the days leading up to the event and post them on the homepage and our Facebook page.
+We'll take readings in the days leading up to the event and post them on the homepage and our Facebook page.

 What are the rules and penalties associated with a USAT-sanctioned race?